dolanor/galaxy-cloner/README.md

 The stars are born, grow and die.
 Let's keep a copy before their death.

+> A sure way to get throttled by GitHub API.
+>      - Albert Einstein

 # Why

 If you're like me and star projects as a bookmark, reference, help for communication, etc, at some point, you go back in it to check how is the project going.